-I’ve already been on record as stating that I’m not a dating app guy.
+I’m not a dating app guy.
 Too little information.
 Too quick to text.
 Too many options.
 Too impersonal.
 Too disposable.

 All of those things remain the case.
 At the same time, dating apps are huge.
 They serve our busy lives and desire for instant gratification with right swipes and addictive little bursts of dopamine.
 You can see why they’re appealing – and they’re not going away.